Sosaristic/hng-task2/README.md

 To run this application, you will to install node js and npm if you dont have them installed already

 - clone this repository: https://github.com/Sosaristic/hng-task2.git
-- navigate to the project directory: "hng-task-2
+- navigate to the project directory: "hng-task-2"
-- run this command: npm install
+- run this command: ```bash
+npm install
 - create a .env file in the root of the application and add your TMBD key as VITE_API_KEY = <your_api_key>
-- start the development server: npm run dev if everything goes well, the application will be running on http://localhost:3157.
+- start the development server: ```bash npm install if everything goes well, the application will be running on http://localhost:3157.

 # How to use